Scholarships & Grants

 SCHOLARSHIPS allow you to avoid the up-front cost of paying for registration (you still pay a refundable $100 deposit for each scholarship recipient);

-GRANTS require you to pay all registration fees up-front and receive grant funds later (mid-August 2025), after the grant recipient has fulfilled all grant conditions.
+GRANTS require you to pay all registration fees up-front and receive grant funds later (mid-August 2026), after the grant recipient has fulfilled all grant conditions.

-Read more about both options below.
+Get more details about both scholarships and grants below.

 Quick links for conference scholarships: